hmatalonga/blog/content/blog/handling-imbalanced-datasets-fraud-detection.md

 ## Conclusions

 With this dataset, resampling the data didn't produce good results.
 Using under-sampling, over-sampling or a combination of both didn't improve compared with unchanged class proportions.
 Perhaps, since most variables were from a PCA transformation, that affected the impact of sampling.
 Another potential reason is the low number of fraudulent examples caused the under-sampling to produce a tiny dataset, lacking enough data to train a decent model.

+In a fraud detection system, two cases are essential for a successful solution: achieving the primary goal of detecting fraudulent transactions (true positive examples) and avoiding targeting genuine transactions as fraudulent (false positives).
+These two are the most costly to a business when the system does not perform well.
+This model delivers good results at identifying true positives with an F1 score of 0.86 and does not label any genuine transactions as fraudulent.

 You can check the complete code for this project in [this repository](https://github.com/hmatalonga/data-science-projects/tree/master/notebooks/credit-card).